finn2424/wordle_ipro/README.md

    ```bash
    npm run ssh-db-tunnel
    ```
-   > This forwards local port 1433 to the production database.
+   > This forwards local port 1433 to the production database (running on host port 1434).

 3. **Start the Backend** (In a new terminal, inside `wordle-frontend`):
    ```bash